Awarness artist to create sustainable digital work on topics of climate change, pollution and nature

 About the Scientists and the Science

 “Memories of the Melted” uses glacier data to create a generative artwork that clearly illustrates the changes glaciers have undergone and their projected future.
+By combining historical, present, and future data, the piece provides a clear and measurable narrative of glacier decline and its implications.

 This project combines over 131,900 data points from several key datasets.
 The glacier inventories (SGI1850 and SGI2016) document glacier extents from the 19th century to the present, providing a comprehensive timeline of glacier coverage.
 Historical elevation models (from ca. 1880) show how glacier thickness and surface height have changed over time.
 Annual mass balance datasets (2023 release) measure yearly thickness losses, offering precise trends of retreat.